Quickstart#

 , the cluster will be reused.

-command performs much heavy-lifting:
+By launching, SkyPilot performs much of the heavy-lifting:

 selects an appropriate cloud and VM based on the specified resource constraints;